barend/couch-docs-maven-plugin/README.md

 ## Caveats

-Each document is parsed using the Jackson parser and the JSON DOM, *not the raw content from disk*, is serialized to UTF-8 and transferred to CouchDB.
+ * Each document is parsed using the Jackson parser and the JSON DOM, *not the raw content from disk*, is serialized to UTF-8 and transferred to CouchDB.
 This could cause problems if you use an exotic encoding or very large files.

-File encoding is detected by the Jackson parser, as per [JsonFactory.createJsonParser(java.io.file][jfcjp].
+ * File encoding is detected by the Jackson parser, as per [JsonFactory.createJsonParser(java.io.file)][jfcjp].

-The plugin has no notion of CouchDB attachments.
+ * The plugin has no notion of CouchDB attachments.
 Inlining them in your JSON files will work.

 ## How is this different from couchdb-maven-plugin?

-At first glance, this plugin appears to be a duplicate of D.T.
+At first glance, this plugin may appear to be a duplicate of D.T.
 Hume's [couchdb-maven-plugin][cmpl].
 The difference is that the couchdb-maven-plugin is designed to assemble [couch apps][couchapp], which come with their own tool chain and specific filesystem structure.
 This plugin merely pushes documents